Benign Breast Findings

 Breast Hamartoma

-• Dense breast mass with internal areas of fat density
+• Dense, focally disorganized but normal breast tissue with internal areas of fat

 • So called “breast within a breast” appearance